Economy of New York City: Trade

-The City of New York is unique among American cities for its large number of foreign corporations.
+The City of New York has a large number of foreign corporations.
 One out of every ten private sector jobs in the city is with a foreign company.
-Often this makes the perspective of New York's business community internationalist and at odds with Washington's foreign policy, trade policy, and visa policy.
+This makes the perspective of New York's business community internationalist and at odds with Washington's foreign policy, trade policy, and visa policy.

 Since 2000, China has been New York's leading growth market for exports.
 The New York Metropolitan Region is home to more than half of the 32 largest Chinese companies with offices in the United States.
 These companies represent a broad array of industries including shipping, steel, energy and manufacturing firms, and services.
 Many have chosen to open headquarters in New York in anticipation of eventual listing on the respective New York stock exchanges and entering U.S. capital markets.
 New York City currently hosts seven Chinese daily newspapers, two Chinese language television stations, and the largest Chinese neighborhood in the United States.
 New York area airports provide 12 daily flights to Hong Kong and five to Beijing, the most flights out of the eastern half of the United States.

 International shipping has always been a major part of the city's economy because of New York's natural harbor, but with the advent of containerization most cargo shipping has moved from the Brooklyn waterfront across the harbor to the Port Newark-Elizabeth Marine Terminal in New Jersey.
 Some cargo shipping remains; for example, Brooklyn still handles the majority of cocoa bean imports to the United States.